-If you disagree with the CRA's assessment of your income tax return, you can file a Notice of Objection.
-You have 90 days from date of the Notice of Assessment to file Form T400A - Objection.
-15 You can request an extension within one year after the expiration of the time limit to file an objection.
+If you disagree with the CRA's assessment of your income tax return, you have 90 days from date of the Notice of Assessment to file an objection by mail or fax using Form T400A - Objection, or online using the CRA secure portal.
+You can request an extension within one year after the expiration of the time limit to file an objection.

 If you disagree with the CRA's response to your objection, you can appeal to the Tax Court of Canada.
-Procedures are explained in CRA publication P148 - Resolving Your Dispute: Objections and Appeal Rights under the Income Tax Act.
-16 You have 90 days from the response to the Notice of Objection to appeal the CRA's decision.
+You have 90 days from the response to the Notice of Objection to appeal the CRA's decision.
 You can request an extension within one year after the expiration of the time limit to file an appeal.